• Many dental insurance plans cover dental implants, but coverage varies by plan and provider.

 Picture by Authority Dental under CC 2.0 license

-Even if the insurance policy does offer implant benefits, you should take the time to learn about how the coverage works.
+Even if the insurance policy offers implant benefits, you should take the time to learn how the coverage works.
 But more on that below.

 Best dental insurance for implants

-As we were researching the best dental insurance for implants, we looked at the websites of multiple insurance carriers.
-We compared several aspects, such as the annual maximums and deductibles, cost-sharing amounts, and access to in-network providers.
+As we researched the best dental insurance for implants, we reviewed the websites of multiple insurance carriers.
+We compared several aspects, including annual maximums and deductibles, cost-sharing amounts, and access to in-network providers.

-We also took into consideration each company's ratings and reputations from unbiased sources.
-We urge you to explore each provider website so you can learn more about your specific circumstances, including your current dental health and where you live.
+We also considered each company's ratings and reputations from unbiased sources.
+We urge you to explore each provider's website to learn more about your specific circumstances, including your current dental health and where you live.

 Delta Dental